yhilpisch/ipynb-docker/README.md

-# ipynb-docker
-IPython Notebook Servers in Docker Containers
+# IPython Notebook Servers in Docker Containers

-This repository contains all ingredients to run a **Flask Web application** that starts multiple **Docker containers which in turn run different IPython Notebook servers** (cf. http://ipython.org).
+This repository contains all ingredients to run a **Python Flask Web application** that starts multiple **Docker containers which in turn run different IPython Notebook servers** (cf. http://ipython.org).

-You can see the **application** in action under http://docker.quant-platform.com.
+You can see the **application in action** under http://docker.quant-platform.com.

-Note, however, that this app runs on the smallest ***DigitalOcean droplet** (cf. https://www.digitalocean.com/?refcode=fbe512dd3dac).
-When setting up such a droplet it is recommended to use the latest version of **Ubuntu**.
+Note, however, that this app runs on the smallest **DigitalOcean droplet** (cf. https://www.digitalocean.com/?refcode=fbe512dd3dac).
+When setting up such a droplet it is recommended to use the latest version of **Ubuntu** in combination with **Docker** (cf. http://docker.com).

 In addition, when setting up an environment make sure to have Python, Flask, Flask-WTF and Flask-SQLAlchemy installed.
 Best you install **Anaconda** first (cf. http://continuum.io/downloads) and do then: